yogijonasson/The-Solarpunk-Oracle/README.md

 This project explores poetic, embodied interaction with AI.
 It offers a hopeful and human-centric perspective on technology by evoking emotion, presence, and imagination—rooted in the values of the Solarpunk movement.

----

-Let me know if you'd like a visual interaction diagram or poster version!